-1 (b) The public official receiving the request shall provide reasonable assistance, 2 free of charge, to enable all requesters and particularly those with special 3 needs, to comply with the request requirements under this section.

-- (c) The request shall be stamped by the government agency, indicating the date and time of receipt and the name, rank, title and position of the receiving public officer or employee with the corresponding signature, and a copy thereof furnished to the requesting party.
+- (b) The public official receiving the request shall provide reasonable assistance, free of charge, to enable all requesters and particularly those with special needs, to comply with the request requirements under this Section. - (c) The request shall be stamped by the government agency, indicating the date and time of receipt and the name, rank, title and position of the receiving public officer or employee with the corresponding signature, and a copy thereof furnished to the requesting party.
 In case the request is submitted by electronic means, the government agency shall provide for an equivalent means by which the requirements of this paragraph shall be met.
-Each government agency shall establish a system to trace the status of all requests for information received by it. - (d) The request may indicate the requesting party's preferred mode and means of receiving the information requested: Provided, That the mode and means are reasonable, taking into consideration equipment normally available to the concerned government agency. - (e) A government agency may communicate the information requested in a form other than the preferred means whenever the agency has no capability in communicating the information in the preferred format, or such preferred means would unreasonably interfere with the effective operation of the agency or be detrimental to the preservation of the record. - (f) The government agency shall comply with such request as soon as practicable, and in any case within fifteen (15) working days from the receipt thereof.
-The period may be extended whenever the information requested requires a search of the government agency's field or satellite offices, examination of voluminous records, the occurrence of fortuitous events or other analogous cases. - (g) The government agency shall, in writing or through electronic means, notify the person making the request of the extension, setting forth the reasons for such extension and the date when the information shall be made available, which in no case shall result in an extension of more than twenty.
-(20) Working days. - (h) Once a decision is made to grant the request, the person making the request shall be notified of such and shall pay the required access and processing fees.
+Each government agency shall establish a system to trace the status of all requests for information received by it. - (d) The request may indicate the requesting party's preferred mode and means of receiving the information requested: Provided, That the mode and means are reasonable, taking into consideration equipment normally available to the concerned government agency. - (e) A government agency may communicate the information requested in a form other than the preferred means whenever the agency has no capability in communicating the information in the preferred format, or such preferred means would unreasonably interfere with the effective operation of the agency or be detrimental to the preservation of the record. - The government agency shall comply with such request as soon as practicable, (f) and in any case within fifteen (15) working days from the receipt thereof even in unprecedented times of crises such as covid-19 pandemic, calamities, other public health emergencies, civil unrest, and other emergency or crisis situation.
+The period may be extended whenever the information requested requires a search of the government agency's field or satellite offices, examination of voluminous records, the occurrence of fortuitous events or other analogous cases.